fuseraft/hayward/README.md

 Hayward is a [Kiwi](https://github.com/fuseraft/kiwi) interpreter built to run on .NET.

-Kiwi is a dynamically-typed object-oriented scripting language with a simple and clean syntax.
+Kiwi is a high-level, dynamically-typed language designed for efficiency and expressiveness across a variety of tasks.

 ## Getting Started